 What is Spontaneous Recovery

 Classical conditioning – involuntary learning process through the association of neutral stimulus with a biologically potent stimulus that produces an unconditioned response.

 Spontaneous Recovery Examples – Classical Conditioning

 In classical conditioning, also known as pavlovian conditioning, a previously neutral stimulus (NS) becomes conditioned when it is repeatedly paired with the unconditioned stimulus (US).
 This now conditioned stimulus (CS) can produce its own conditioned response (CR), which is usually very similar to the unconditioned response (UR).

 However, some conditioned responses are vulnerable to extinction.
 If the conditioned stimulus continues to appear in the absence of the unconditioned stimulus, the conditioned response becomes weaker and weaker until it disappears, which is called the extinction procedure.

 A famous example is Pavlov’s dogs.
 Ivan Pavlov, who coined the term pavlovian conditioning, experimented by sounding a bell repeatedly when he fed the dogs.
 Over time, they learned to associate the sound with food and salivated when they heard the sound.
 Then Pavlov started ringing the bell without giving food.
 Eventually, the dogs stopped salivating to the sound of the bell.

-However, Pavlov noticed that even after a substantial amount of time had passed, the conditioned response would easily recover if the neutral stimulus and the unconditioned stimulus were paired again.
-Also though the dogs stopped salivating to the sound of the bell, their salivation recovered spontaneously after a “rest period.”1
+However, Pavlov noticed that even after a substantial amount of time had passed, the conditioned response would easily recover if the neutral stimulus and the unconditioned stimulus were paired again one day.
+Even though the dogs stopped salivating to the sound of the bell, their salivation recovered spontaneously after a “rest period.”1

 Another example is that a child gets excited every day when they hear the ice cream truck music because their mother always buys them ice cream.
 When their mother stops buying, the child gradually learns not to associate the ice cream truck music with eating ice cream.
 After the truck stops coming for a few days and then returns, the child gets excited again when they hear the truck music.